uccser/cs-field-guide/docs/source/author/chapters.rst

 - YAML configuration files

 All files live inside the ``chapters/content`` directory.
-The first two files are unique for each translation language, and are stored in a directory tree specific to that language.
+Content Markdown files are unique for each translation language, and are stored in a directory tree specific to that language.
 This directory is named using the languages Django locale code (for example: ``en`` or ``de``).
 Configuration files are shared amongst all languages, because the content structure is the same for all languages.
 These files live under a special ``structure`` directory.

 As a simple rule, structure files situated inside the ``structure`` directory contain **no** text a website user will see.
-Any user facing text lives in either a Markdown file or a YAML translation file inside the locale specific directories.
+Any user facing text lives in a Markdown file inside the locale specific directories.

 Configuration Files
 ==============================================================================